Runnin' Away with My Heart

 "Runnin' Away with My Heart" is a song recorded by American country music band Lonestar.
 It was released in May 1996 as the third single and fourth track from their self-titled debut album.
-It peaked at No. 8 on the country charts in the United States, and at No. 9 in Canada.
+It peaked at No. 8 on the Billboard Hot Country Songs chart in the United States, and at No. 9 in Canada.
 Michael Britt, the band's guitarist, co-wrote the song with Mark D. Sanders and Sam Hogin.

 Chart positions

 "Runnin' Away with My Heart" debuted at number 73 on the U.S. Billboard Hot Country Singles & Tracks for the week of May 25, 1996.